sassoftware/viya4-ark/download_pod_logs/README.md

 ### Basic Example

-The following example downloads logs for all SAS component pods in the targeted cluster.
-The namespace containing your SAS deployment can be specified by including the `-n` or `--namespace` option.
+The following example downloads logs for all SAS Viya component pods in the targeted cluster.
+The namespace containing your SAS
+Viya deployment should be specified by including the `-n` or `--namespace` option.

-**Note**: The `sas` namespace used in the example should be replaced with the namespace containing your SAS deployment.
+**Note**: The `sas` namespace used in the example should be replaced with the namespace containing your SAS Viya deployment.

 ```commandline